imixs/imixs-office-workflow/src/site/markdown/teams/profile.md

 ### Autoprocess a User Profile During the Login
-When a user profile is created the first time, additional the user profile can be processed by the Imixs-Workflow engine.
+In addition the user profile can be processed and updated by the Imixs-Workflow engine each time the user login to the system.
-To enable this 'auto process mode'  the system property *'profile.login.event'* can be set with a BPMN Event ID:
+To enable this mode,  the system property *'profile.login.event'* can be set with a valid BPMN Event ID:

 	profile.login.event=10

+Optional this variable can also be set as an environment variabel:

+    PROFILE_LOGIN_EVENT: "10"

+**Note:** Autoprocessing a user profile during login can also be combined with other login adapters.
+E.g. if a LDAP Profile setup exists, the attributes of an LDAP entry will be automatically synchronized during the login process.

 ## The ProfilePlugin